ashleywaudbydev/testemonial-grid-section/README.md

 ### Continued development
-build more projects using the grid system  from front end mentore web site.
+build more projects using the grid system  from front end mentore web site. eventually build up to making my own layouts using the grid system.